 Scapholunate dissociation usually presents following a fall with minimal swelling and pain localized over the dorsal scapholunate region.
 Presentation is often delayed in the absence of an associated fracture.
 Pain is increased by dorsiflexion.

-The scapholunate ligament is a U shape ligament which is arbitrarily divided into three anatomic compartments: dorsal, proximal (also known as central), and palmar.
-The dorsal compartment is 5 mm in thickness and composed of short, transversely oriented collagen fibers which plays more important role by resisting volar-dorsal translation than other compartments.
-The volar compartment measures 3mm in thickmess.
-The proximal compartment is mainly made of fibrocartilage.
-The proximal region may extend distally a few millimeters into the scapholunate joint space, thus resembling a knee meniscus.5
+The scapholunate ligament is a U shape ligament which is arbitrarily divided into three anatomic compartments: dorsal, intermediate and volar.
+The dorsal compartment is 3 mm in thickness and composed of short, transversely oriented collagen fibers which plays more important role by resisting volar-dorsal translation than other compartments.
+The volar compartment measures 1mm in thickness.
+The proximal or intermediate compartment is mainly made of fibrocartilage, like a meniscus.5

-Injury of the scapholunate interosseous ligament (complete tear of the dorsal compartment) and radiolunate ligament will result in scapholunate dissociation.
+Injury of the scapholunate ligament (complete tear of the dorsal component) and radiolunate ligament will result in scapholunate dissociation.
 Mayfield et al. have proposed a 4 stage process to describe perilunar wrist instability where scapholunate dissociation represents stage 1 2.

 The scapholunate interval should be measured at the midpoint of the adjacent parallel articular contours of the two bones (the proximal part is wider and the distal part is narrower).
 AP radiographs may demonstrate widened scapholunate space greater than 4 mm, known as the Terry Thomas sign.
 This is exacerbated in clenched fist views and PA views with the wrist in ulnar deviation.
 The scaphoid rotates to a more transverse position which will often increase the scapholunate angle to greater than 60 degrees.
 When this rotation causes the scaphoid to be viewed end-on it may produce an appearance termed the 'signet-ring sign'.